Why Older Men Often Need A Libido Boost

 Finally, there are a number of different therapies, medications, and supplements that are available to help increase your sex drive.
 These loosely fall into a few different categories: testosterone replacement therapies, medications that work through other pathways, and supplement products.

 A happy medium can be found in medications and treatments that utilize non-testosterone pathways to improve sex drive, as well as other aspects of overall health.
-Among the most promising is CJC-1295, an amino acid compound, which triggers the body to produce more human growth hormone.
+Among the most promising is CJC-1295, an amino acid compound that triggers the body to produce more human growth hormones.
 Like testosterone treatment, injections of growth hormone itself are not recommended due to side effects and risks.
-However, CJC-1295 is a completely safe, amino acid compound that is not the same as a growth hormone injection.
-Rather, it is a growth hormone secretagogue – a substance that triggers the pituitary gland to naturally produce more growth hormone.
+However, CJC-1295 is a safe, amino acid compound that is not the same as a growth hormone injection.
+Rather, it is a growth hormone secretagogue – a substance that triggers the pituitary gland to produce more growth hormone naturally.

 With CJC-1295, men can achieve similar growth hormone levels as when they were younger.
-This, in turn, means more energy, greater stamina, more lean muscle, faster metabolism, greater cell replication and injury repair, and feeling better overall.
-This also leads to an increase in sexual desire and sex drive.
-Likewise, sexual performance and erectile function are increased.
-CJC-1295 produces increased cardiac output and improves blood flow – which, as we all know, is essential to achieving and maintaining an erection.
+This, in turn, means more energy, greater stamina, more lean muscle, faster metabolism, greater cell replication, and injury repair, and feeling better overall.
+This can lead to an increase in sexual desire and sex drive.
+Likewise, sexual performance and erectile function may be increased.
 Combined with the improved energy, stamina, flexibility, and other effects of increased levels of human growth hormone, CJC-1295 can make a huge impact on an aging man’s sex life.

-You can learn more about CJC-1295 from Invigor Medical, and schedule a consultation to talk with a medical professional about getting you a prescription and trial of CJC-1295.
+You can learn more about how to buy CJC-1295, and schedule a consultation to talk with a medical professional about whether you are a good candidate for CJC-1295.